thejbte/DriverDebounce/README.md

 #DriverDebounce

-The driver  debounce checking twice in a short period of time to make sure the pushbutton is definitely pressed
+The driver  debounce checking twice in a short period of time to make sure the pushbutton is definitely pressed.